ChannelizeIO/Channelize-iOS-Chat-SDK-Sample/demo/Pods/Cache/README.md

 ### Sync APIs

-`Storage` is sync by default and is `thead safe`, you can access it from any queues.
+`Storage` is sync by default and is `thread safe`, you can access it from any queues.
 All Sync functions are constrained by `StorageAware` protocol.

 ```swift
 // Save to storage